 THE POINT IN POSITION AND TIME AT WHICH AN AEROSTAT FIRST BECOMES AIRBORNE.
+(S1 3.3)

 An aerostat is airborne when its envelope, gondola, crew and all substantial parts of its equipment and payload have no contact with the ground or water surface or anything attached or resting on the ground or water.
+(S1 3.2 part)

 9.19 VALID TAKE-OFF